 \section{Comparison between \tng\ predictions and soft X--ray observations}

-This section presents a comparison between observations of the soft X--ray emission and our predictions from \tng\ simulation.
-Notice that the X--ray surface brightness has a large cluster--to--cluster scatter beyond the mass dependency.
-Therefore, we will focus more in depth on the relation between relevant gas properties (fraction of gas phase, location in sub--halos and filaments) and soft X--ray excess in Sec.~\ref{sec:Origin}, after presenting the main comparison between simulations and observations in this section.
+This section compares observations of the soft X--ray emission and our predictions from \tng\ simulation.
+The X--ray surface brightness has a large cluster--to--cluster scatter beyond the mass dependence.
+We therefore focus on the relation between relevant gas properties (fraction of the gas phase and location in the subhalos and filaments) and soft X--ray excess in more detail in Sec.~\ref{sec:Origin} after we present the main comparison between simulations and observations in this section.

-\subsection{Comparison with the Soft-X-ray emission profiles}
+\subsection{Comparison with the soft-X-ray emission profiles}

-Figure~\ref{fig:SxPlot} shows a comparison between the total X--ray surface brightness (i.e., adding both contributions from the hot-ICM and the WARM gas) for simulated cluster samples in the X--ray band of interest with selected observational results in main--band soft X--rays ($0.3 - 2.3$ keV for eRosita, and $0.7 - 7$ keV for XMM Newton).
+Figure~\ref{fig:SxPlot} compares the total X--ray surface brightness (i.e., adding contributions from the hot-ICM and the WARM gas) for simulated cluster samples in the X--ray band of interest with selected observational results in main--band soft X--rays ($0.3 - 2.3$ keV for eRosita, and $0.7 - 7$ keV for XMM Newton).
 As a first comparison, Figure~\ref{fig:SxPlot} illustrates the overall reasonable agreement between our analysis of the \tng\ simulation and X--ray observations of the X--ray surface brightness.
-Indeed, the soft X-ray emission of the massive Coma cluster measured by \cite{mirakhor2020} in the $0.7$-$7$ keV band, illustrated in circle markers, is a good match with the largest population of massive \tng\ clusters (mass range $M_3$) in the orange curve.
-Moreover, the averaged surface brightness profile of eRosita clusters measured by \cite{lyskova2023}, shown in triangle markers, is in good agreement with the surface brightness profiles from our full sample of $138$ simulated groups clusters.
-Both comparisons thus indicate a general consistency of the \tng\ simulation with the recent available X--ray observations, although the core slope can be affected by whether clusters have a cool core or not \citep[e.g.][]{arnaud2002,Braspenning2023}, and the external slope of the profile should be impacted by cosmic web environment such as gas filaments and clumps, as investigated further in the following.
+The soft X-ray emission of the massive Coma cluster measured by \cite{mirakhor2020} in the $0.7$-$7$ keV band, illustrated as circles, matches the largest population of massive \tng\ clusters well (mass range $M_3$; orange curve).
+Moreover, the averaged surface brightness profile of eRosita clusters measured by \cite{lyskova2023}, as triangles, agrees well with the surface brightness profiles from our full sample of $138$ simulated cluster groups.
+The two comparisons thus indicate that the \tng\ simulation is consistent in general with recent available X--ray observations, although the core slope can be affected when clusters have a cool core \citep[e.g.][]{arnaud2002,Braspenning2023}, and the external slope of the profile is probably affected by the environment of the cosmic web, such as gas filaments and clumps, as investigated further below.